Guardrails Beat Guidance: A Large-Scale Study of Rules, Skills, and Persistent Configuration for Coding Agents: Experiments and Results

-\paragraph{Finding 4: Negative constraints shape; positive directives distort.} The pattern is striking (\Cref{fig:hero}b, \Cref{tab:exp4a}): all three shaping rules are \emph{negative constraints} (``do not X''), while all four distorting rules are \emph{positive directives} (``do X'').
-While individual rules rarely reach significance at $n=35$, the perfect separation between polarity and effect direction is itself significant: Fisher's exact test on the 2$\times$2 contingency table (3 shaping rules all negative, 4 distorting rules all positive) yields $p = 0.029$, confirming this is a systematic relationship rather than coincidence.
-The most impactful single rule---``do not refactor unrelated code''---shows a 20pp drop when removed (McNemar $p = 0.016$, the only individually significant result).
+\paragraph{Finding 4: Polarity separates beneficial from harmful rules.} The pattern in \Cref{fig:hero}b and \Cref{tab:exp4a} is striking: all three shaping rules are \emph{negative constraints} (``do not X''), while all four distorting rules are \emph{positive directives} (``do X'').
+A 2$\times$2 Fisher's exact test on this categorical separation (3 negatives all shaping, 4 positives all distorting) yields $p = 0.029$.
+The most impactful single rule, ``do not refactor unrelated code,'' shows a 20pp drop when removed (McNemar $p = 0.016$); this is the only individually significant comparison and would not survive a strict multiple-comparison correction across all 18 rules, so we present the polarity pattern, not the per-rule $p$-values, as the primary result.

+\paragraph{Threshold sensitivity.} The 5pp shaping/distorting threshold is a choice; we therefore recompute on the same data at $\{3, 5, 7, 10\}$pp. The partition is identical at 3pp and 5pp (3 vs.\ 4, Fisher $p = 0.029$), weakens at 7pp ($p = 0.067$), and dissolves at 10pp ($p = 0.25$); a threshold-free Mann--Whitney test on continuous $\Delta$ gives $p \approx 0.13$.
+The polarity signal is thus robust to small-threshold choices but rests on a discrete partition; we treat it as suggestive evidence motivating cross-agent replication rather than a strong individual-paper claim.

-The interpretation maps onto two complementary mechanisms.
-Positive directives like ``read test files'' or ``follow code style'' \emph{broaden} the agent's action space by adding prescribed activities that compete for attention with the core task---analogous to reward distortion in RL, where a misaligned auxiliary reward diverts the policy away from the true objective.
-Negative constraints like ``do not refactor unrelated code'' \emph{prune} the action space by eliminating costly deviations---analogous to state-dependent shaping that activates only when the agent is about to err, reducing the chance of over-engineering without interfering with productive behavior.
-The base agent already possesses strong coding capabilities; it does not need to be told \emph{what} to do, but benefits from being told what \emph{not} to do.
+We read the polarity pattern through the PBRS lens.
+Positive directives such as ``read test files'' or ``follow code style'' add prescribed activities that compete for attention with the core task, analogous to reward distortion, where a misaligned auxiliary reward diverts the policy away from the true objective.
+Negative constraints such as ``do not refactor unrelated code'' \emph{prune} the action space, eliminating costly deviations only when the agent is about to err, analogous to state-dependent shaping that activates exactly when needed.
+The base agent already possesses strong coding capabilities; it does not need to be told \emph{what} to do, but it benefits from being told what \emph{not} to do.

-\paragraph{4b: Distortion on solved tasks.} We isolate 17 tasks that the baseline agent solves reliably (88.2\% on re-run), then apply each of the 18 rules \emph{individually} to measure distortion potential.
+\paragraph{4b: Distortion on previously-solved tasks.} We isolate 17 tasks that the baseline agent solves reliably (88.2\% on re-run) and apply each of the 18 rules \emph{individually} to measure how often a rule breaks a task the agent already solved.